New mask orders in Kansas as Delta variant spreads like ‘wildfire’

 The state has struggled to significantly boost its vaccination rate, as fewer people opt to get vaccinated.

-Members of the task forced new initiatives and events, targeting that specific population, to increase vaccinations.
+Members of the task force are seeking new initiatives and events targeting that specific population to increase vaccinations.

 The state’s also been ramping up efforts to get shots into more arms, setting up mobile clinics that offer free vaccines and testing in different parts of the state.